 Goldman Sachs is also confident about the energy sector.
 However, Morgan Stanley recommends caution towards energy stocks.

-However, on Saturday, Berkshire Hathaway chairman Warren Buffett said he had sold all the firm’s airline stocks.
+However, on Saturday, the stock brokers Berkshire Hathaway chairman Warren Buffett said he had sold all the firm’s airline stocks.
 Buffett said: “We like those airlines but the world has changed…and I don’t know how it’s changed.”

 Sawiris said that US President Donald Trump’s was right to open up the US economy, adding it was “one of the few times” that Trump had got something right.
 Several US states have opened business activity amid pressure from the President and local protesters.
 Sawiris said, “They might not find the cure, they might not find the vaccine, so how long are we going to be in prison in our home.”